-Top loaders provide a faster wash using more water than a front loader.
-Getting the right ratio of water to fabric is fundamental to optimal cleaning.
+Top Loaders provide a faster wash using more water than a Front Loader.
+Getting the right ratio of water to laundry is fundamental for optimal cleaning.

 General Wash Routine